 The EBP have created an education programme to complement the Lincoln Knights' Trail and embed Lincolnshire’s local history into the school curriculum.
 In addition, all participating schools and academies have received their very own half-size knight to decorate and keep as part of their involvement in this unique project.

->

-> The Lincoln Knights’ Trail Education Trail will be launched at 2017's Lincolnshire Show on 21st and 22nd June.
-The half-sized knights will then be displayed within cultural and prominent venues across the city of Lincoln, before being returned to participating schools and academies at the conclusion of the trail:
+The Lincoln Knights’ Trail Education Trail was launched at 2017's Lincolnshire Show on 21st and 22nd June.
+The half-sized knights are now on display within cultural and prominent venues across the city of Lincoln, after which they will be returned to participating schools and academies:

 Full details, including a map, are available on the Lincoln Knights' Trail website.